sarahnator/python-checkin/README.md

  * [ ] Prompting / storage of credentials for necessary APIs (populate an empty credentials file)

 ## Note
 This project is intended for use by members of Gifted Performance, as the program is designed to work specifically with spreadsheets of GP clients.
-Setup instructions/configuration below are in progress.
+Setup instructions below are in progress :)

 ## Demo
 Well that sucks, apparently the demo vid is too big to attach in markdown.
 See the demo folder.